Kévin Bru: Ipswich Town

-In the 2016–17 season, Bru started the season, appearing in the first team for the number of matches.
-He continued to play in the midfield position despite facing competitions and his own consistent performance.
-As a result, Bru found himself behind the pecking order and appeared on the substitute bench.
-Despite this, Bru scored his first goal of the season on 30 December 2016, in a 2–1 win over Bristol City.
+Bru continued to play in the midfield position despite facing competition in 2016–17, and then found himself behind the pecking order and appeared on the substitutes' bench.
+He scored his first goal of the season on 30 December 2016, in a 2–1 win over Bristol City.
 However, his form and place soon dropped, which resulted in him having less playing time.
-Despite being sidelined during the 2016–17 season, Bru went on to make 28 appearances and scoring once in all competitions.
+Bru made 28 appearances and scored once across all competitions.

-Ahead of the 2017–18 season, Bru was placed on a transfer list and told that he can leave the club.
+Ahead of the 2017–18 season, Bru was placed on the transfer list and told that he could leave the club.
 At one point, Bru was involved in a transfer move, which involved Rotherham United's Danny Ward, but the move never happened and Ward went to Cardiff City.
 He also revealed that his potential move to Toulouse fell through at the last minute.
-Although the move never happened, Bru was not given a shirt number by the club.
-Bru found himself behind the pecking order for the side at the start of the season.
-With his first team limited and failed to find a club, Bru trained with the first team to keep himself fit.
-However, he was called into the first team around October and made his first appearance of the season on 28 October 2017, coming on as a substitute, in a 2–1 win over Burton Albion.
-After the match, Bru appeared in the first team for the number of matches.
-His return appearance in number of side resulted in him being praised by Manager Mick McCarthy.
-After suffering from a rib injury in December 2017, Bru then made his 100th appearance for the side, in a 1–0 loss against Wolverhampton Wanderers on 23 December 2017.
-Although he remained on a transfer list, Bru stayed at the club for the rest of the season, due to injury crisis in the midfield section and ultimately being pushed to leave the club in January.
-As months goes by towards the end of the season, he made a few appearances for the side.
-At the end of the 2017–18 season, Bru went on to make 10 appearances in all competitions.

-It was announced that Bru left the club in April 2018.
-By the time of his departure, Bru made 103 appearances and scoring 4 times during his time at Ipswich Town.
+Bru was not given a shirt number by Ipswich, and found himself behind the pecking order for the side at the start of the season.
+With his first team opportunities limited and having failed to find a club, Bru trained with the first team to keep himself fit.
+He made his first appearance of the season on 28 October 2017, as a substitute in a 2–1 win over Burton Albion.
+Bru's return to the first team in the next three matches was praised by manager McCarthy.
+After suffering from a rib injury in December 2017, Bru then made his 100th appearance for the side, in a 1–0 loss against Wolverhampton Wanderers on 23 December.
+Although he remained on the transfer list, Bru stayed at the club for the rest of the season, due to injury crisis in the midfield section and ultimately being pushed to leave the club in January.
+At the end of the 2017–18 season, Bru had made 10 appearances over all competitions.
+Bru left the club in April 2018.
+By the time of his departure, Bru made 103 appearances and scored 4 times during his time at Ipswich Town.

-Apollon Limassol
+Later career

 On 14 June 2018, Bru signed for Cypriot First Division club Apollon Limassol.

-Dinamo București

-On 27 June 2019, he signed a contract with Romanian club Dinamo București.
-He was released four months later, after nine games for Dinamo, eight in Liga I and one in Cupa României.
+A year later, he signed a contract with Romanian club Dinamo București.
+He was released in November 2019, after nine games for Dinamo, eight in Liga I and one in Cupa României.